 The Applied Information Technology General course provides students with the knowledge and skills to use a range of computer hardware and software to create, manipulate and communicate information in an effective, responsible and informed manner.
-Students develop an understanding of computer systems; the management of data; and the use a variety of software applications to investigate, design, construct and evaluate digital products and digital solutions.
+Students develop an understanding of computer systems; the management of data; and the use a variety of software applications for personal use.
 The course offers pathways to further studies and a range of technology-based careers.